Updated CDC guidelines now say people exposed to coronavirus may not need to be tested

-The US Centers for Disease Control and Prevention has changed its Covid-19 testing guidelines.
-The agency no longer recommends testing for most people without symptoms, even if they’ve been in close contact with someone known to have the virus.
+(CNN) — In a shift that perplexed some doctors, the US Centers for Disease Control and Prevention has changed its Covid-19 testing guidelines to say some people without symptoms may not need to be tested, even if they’ve been in close contact with someone known to have the virus.

 Previously, the CDC said viral testing was appropriate for people with recent or suspected exposure, even if they were asymptomatic.